top of page

 White bottle labeled "regenerlife MAGNESIUM L-Threonate, Cognitive Support, 90 Vegetarian Capsules."
 Features orange and yellow design.

 šŸ„ā€šŸŸ«Lion's Mane mushroom - This mushroom stimulates nerve growth factor (NGF), encouraging new neuron formation and repair.
-This means better memory, sharper focus, and even potential protection against age-related decline like Alzheimer’s.
+This means better memory, sharper concentration, and even potential protection against age-related decline like Alzheimer’s.
 I take 1-3g daily (as a powder or supplement), and studies back its ability to improve cognitive scores in weeks—perfect for those foggy perimenopause days.
-Its anti-inflammatory perks also support long-term brain health.
+Its anti-inflammatory perks also support long-term brain health boosting memory and concentration.
 I’ve started adding Eversio Wellness Organic lion's mane to my morning coffee (just open the capsule into your favorite hot drink and mix!).
 Use bechamphealth for 15% discount.

 Don't forget the Lifestyle Trifecta: Sleep, Exercise, and Sunlight